The first way is simply by exploring the entire website, watching all the movies, and reviewing the text and images. Big fun, tons to learn.

 The second way offers specialized classroom educational impact for teachers and students within the downloadable Understanding Black Bears Curriculum.
 It’s a self-contained computer program that was developed by educators exclusively for use in K-8 classrooms.
 It’s full of quizzes, puzzles, computer games, hundreds of images, dozens of special bear movies and tons of interactive learning within 29 lesson activities.
 To get the entire Understanding Black Bears Curriculum into your classroom you’ll need to download the full program.
 Just follow the link and the instructions.
 Once it’s on your computer, anyone can access the Student’s Section of the program to explore all the fun and information.
 However, the Teacher’s Section that contains all the lessons and other classroom teaching materials requires a Teacher’s Access code.
 So if you’re a teacher, just follow the Teacher Registration instructions on the Curriculum download page.

-The third way to use the website is by clicking here to go to the Special States Section of the site.
+The third way to use the website is to access state specific black bear education that’s not on the downloadable curriculum by clicking here to go to the Special States Section of the site.
 There you’ll find free educational information and lesson activities that are specific to certain states.
 This growing section of the site will distribute fun and engaging educational materials on bears in states such as Florida or New Jersey.
 Keep watching as more states come online with their special educational materials.

 Here’s your first quiz… See if you can guess what this black bear is doing?